 My favorite time of year to visit the American Pavilion is during Christmas because you will be able to see the Voices of Liberty singing Christmas Carols.

 Walking through the Japan Pavillion, you will find it filled with uniquely Japanese architecture.
 Take time to explore because there are some amazing things to see here.

 If you asked my kids, they would probably say that their favorite part of the World Showcase is going to Mitsukoshi Department Store!

 Filled with Hello Kitty, Pokemon and other popular Japanese anime toys, this store is a kid’s dream.

 Above Mitsukoshi, you will find another one of my favorite restaurants, Teppan Edo.

-If you have never been to Morocco, Epcot really does a phenomenal job in making you feel as if you are in fact going through the streets of Marrakesh through music, aromas of food, and the hand crafted items in the shop.
+If you have never been to Morocco, Epcot really does a phenomenal job in making you feel as if you are going through the streets of Marrakesh through music, aromas of food, and the hand-crafted items in the shop.

 One thing you want to do just for fun is try on a Shikat outfit (traditional Belly Dancing outfit)!

 Rest your legs a bit by having a seat by the town fountain (which makes a great photo op).

 You really must venture into the back of France to find the hidden jewels.